2024-foss4g-europe/2024-foss4g-europe.github.io/content/speaker-guidelines.md

 people.
 - Please stick to the schedule.
 This is important for 2 reasons - we have five parallel sessions running in different rooms at all times, and there's also a live stream audience we need to think about.
+Your session chair will help you with timing and will signal you if you need to wrap up quickly.
 So:
-  - a regular talk is 20 minutes presentation time, 5 minutes QA, 5 minutes for changing rooms/speakers
+  - a regular talk is 20 minutes presentation time, 5 minutes QA, 5 minutes for changing rooms/speakers.
-  - a lightning talk is 4 minutes presentation time, 1 minute changing rooms/speakers
+  - a lightning talk is 4 minutes presentation time, 1 minute changing rooms/speakers.
-Your session chair will help you with timing and will signal you if you need to wrap up quickly.
 - If you have your slides prepared you can upload them as an attachment to your talk proposal at the general program
 **{{<